alphagov/government-service-design-manual/Copy and content/styleguide.md

     Hyphenate:

-    -   re + word starting with ‘e’ eg re–elect
+    -   re + word starting with 'e' eg re–elect
     -   co-ordinate

-    Don’t hyphenate:
+    Don't hyphenate:

     -   reuse
     -   reorder
     -   reopen
     -   email

-    In general, if in doubt, don’t use a hyphen unless it’s confusing without it and check the Oxford English Dictionary for Writers and Editors.
+    In general, if in doubt, don't use a hyphen unless it's confusing without it and check the Oxford English Dictionary for Writers and Editors.

     2.12 Italics
     ------------

-    Don’t use italics.
-Use ‘single quotation marks’ if referring to a document, scheme or initiative.
+    Don't use italics.
+Use 'single quotation marks' if referring to a document, scheme or initiative.

     2.13 Legal language
     -------------------

-    If you are talking about a legal requirement, use: ‘must’, for
+    If you are talking about a legal requirement, use: 'must', for
-    example: ‘your employer must pay you the National Minimum Wage (NMW)’.
+    example: 'your employer must pay you the National Minimum Wage (NMW)'.

-    If you feel that ‘must’ doesn’t have enough emphasis, then use:
+    If you feel that 'must' doesn't have enough emphasis, then use:
-    ‘legal requirement / legally entitled’ etc… For example: ‘Once your child is registered at school, you are legally responsible for making sure they attend regularly’.
+    'legal requirement / legally entitled' etc… For example: 'Once your child is registered at school, you are legally responsible for making sure they attend regularly'.

-    When deciding whether to use ‘must’ or ‘legally entitled’ etc… consider how important it is for us to talk about the legal aspect, as well as the overall tone of voice.
+    When deciding whether to use 'must' or 'legally entitled' etc… consider how important it is for us to talk about the legal aspect, as well as the overall tone of voice.

-    If a requirement is legal, but administrative, or part of a process that won’t have criminal repercussions, then use: ‘need to’.
+    If a requirement is legal, but administrative, or part of a process that won't have criminal repercussions, then use: 'need to'.
 For
-    example: ‘You will need to provide copies of your marriage certificate’.
+    example: 'You will need to provide copies of your marriage certificate'.

     This may be a legal requirement, but not completing it would just stop the person from moving on to the next stage of a process,